NeroReflex/Gishiki/Documentation/docs/usage/routing.md

     function (Request $request, Response &$response, SerializableCollection &$arguments) {
     //this is what will be executed when the client asks for "https://site.com/" (the homepage)

     //let's just forget about MVC pattern this time :) echo "Hello, World!";
 });
 ```

-To try this rule out you have to open rules.php and paste the provided code into
+To try this rule out you have to open index.php and paste the provided code into
 it and direct your browser to: https://site.com (the trailing / is automatically added).

 ## Dynamic Rules
 This route is really simple: just an URI check... but you are creating a dynamic application,
 and URIs cannot be static URIs every time, in fact sooner or later you will need to capture a parameter passed
 as a parameter with the URL.

 Let's just consider this simple example: